 For a sod farm in Maryland to grow Certified Sod, they first must purchase Maryland Certified Sod Seed.
 Then their fields must be inspected throughout the year by a field representative from the Maryland Department of Agriculture.
 The inspector makes sure there are no weed issues and that the turf is healthy and viable.

 Newsom Seed is a distributor for Ernst Conservation Seeds of Meadville, PA.
 We have a long term relationship in working with Ernst, helping to provide many specialty seed species and mixes to meet the growing demand of this market segment.
 With the increased attention by state and federal agencies toward wetland areas and conservation concerns, native mixes have become specified in bid packages more and more.

-Below I have listed many of the stock mixes that we can provide.
+Below we have listed many of their stock mixes that we can provide.
 Keep in mind that the specific species in each mix can vary from time to time depending on the availability at the time the order is placed.
 We can also have custom mixes made to meet almost any specification.

 Mixes Listed by Mix Number

 - #105 - Northeastern US Roadside Native Seed Mix

 - #107 - Pasture and Hay Mix